 - If you don’t like quinoa, you can use rice or millet or another grain.
 Just cook according to the package directions and then add to the chicken.

-- If peppers don’t work for you, you can add a different vegetable, like green beans or peas.
+- If peppers don’t work for you, you can add a different vegetable, like green beans, carrots, peas, or spinach.

 Disclosure: This post contains affiliate links.